Fibber McGee and Molly: Husband and wife in real life

 Five days after the wedding, Jim received his draft notice.
 He was sent to France, and became part of a military touring group which entertained the armed forces after World War I. When Jim came home from France, he and Marian decided to try their luck with a vaudeville act.
 They had 2 children, Kathryn Therese Jordan (1920–2007) and James Carroll Jordan (1923–1998).
 Marian returned home for the birth of Kathryn, but went back to performing with Jim, leaving her with Jim's parents.
 After Jim Jr. was born, Marian stayed with the children for a time, while Jim performed a solo act.
 Marian and the children joined him on the road for a short time, but the couple had to admit defeat when they found themselves in Lincoln, Illinois in 1923 with 2 small children and no funds.
 The couple's parents had to wire them money for their return to Peoria.
 Jim went to work at a local department store, but still felt an attraction of being in show business.
 He and Marian went back into vaudeville.

 While staying with Jim's brother in Chicago in 1924, the family was listening to the radio; Jim said he and Marian could do better than the musical act currently on the air.
-Jim's brother bet him $10 they couldn't.
+Jim's brother bet him $10 (equal to $ today) they could not.
 To win the bet, Jim and Marian went to WIBO, where they were immediately put on the air.
 At the end of the performance, the station offered the couple a contract for a weekly show, which paid $10 a week.
 The show's sponsor was Oh Henry! candy, and they appeared for 6 months on The Oh Henry!
 Twins program, switching to radio station WENR by 1927.